 Gain 3.0% more movement speed for 4.0 seconds on any successful attack, stacking up to 15.0%.

-That just about wraps things up for our overview of the Rapier mastery for Amazon’s new MMO in New World, we hope that you’ve found the information useful in planning out your character, and we hope to see you online!
+That just about wraps things up for our overview of the Rapier mastery for Amazon’s new MMO, New World.
+We hope that you’ve found the information useful in planning out your character and look forward to seeing you online!

 If you have any suggestions or comments, we’d love to hear from you on the MGN.gg blog, our YouTube channel of course, the new MGN twitter @MGN_TV, and our Discord – links for all of which can be found within the description of the video overview.